Will this issue affect our business/organisation?

 How should I calculate holiday pay on termination of employment?

 If you calculate all holiday pay the same (i.e. ED and WTR leave is calculated in the same way) then holiday pay calculations on termination should be like any other holiday pay calculations.
 If you are using a reference period to calculate holiday pay, e.g. a 12 week period, the 12 weeks will be the 12 weeks immediately before the termination date.
-If you wish to calculate holiday pay by applying different pay rates for ED and WTR leave (see our comments above) a commercial approach would be:
+If you wish to calculate holiday pay by applying different pay rates for ED and WTR leave (see our comments above) we suggest you follow the steps below:

 - Identify how much accrued but untaken holiday remains at the termination date.